pieniacy/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KP_KakuteF4/README.md

 ESC telemetry input.

  - SERIAL0 -> USB
- - SERIAL1 -> UART6 (Telem1)
+ - SERIAL1 -> UART3 (RC input)
- - SERIAL2 -> UART1 (FrSky S.Port)
+ - SERIAL2 -> UART4
- - SERIAL3 -> UART4 (GPS)
+ - SERIAL3 -> USART6 (GPS by default)
- - SERIAL4 -> UART5 (ESC Telemetry, RX only)
+ - SERIAL4 -> UART5 (ESC Telemetry pads, RX only)
- - SERIAL5 -> UART3 (spare, TX only)

 ## RC Input

-RC input is configured on the R6 (UART3_RX) pin.
+RC input is configured on the R3 (UART3_RX) pin.
 It supports all RC protocols.

 ## FrSky Telemetry

-FrSky Telemetry is supported using the SmartPort pad (UART1).
-You need to set the following parameters to enable support for FrSky S.PORT.
-It has builtin inverters and a diode to allow for operation from a single pin with no special adapters.

-  - SERIAL2_PROTOCOL 10
-  - SERIAL2_OPTIONS 0
+FrSky Telemetry is removed (desoldered inverters) to allow for two additional motor/servo outputs.

 ## OSD Support

 The KakuteF4 supports OSD using OSD_TYPE 1 (MAX7456 driver).
+You can also connect DJI on a spare serial.

 ## PWM Output

 The KakuteF4 supports up to 4 PWM outputs.
+But this target enhances it to seven, but requires desoldering of SmartPort inverters.
-The pads for motor output M1 to M4 on the above diagram are for the 4 outputs.
-All 4 outputs support DShot as well as all PWM types.
-The M5 and M6 outputs are not currently available with ArduPilot.
+All outputs support DShot as well as all PWM types.

-The PWM is in 2 groups:
+Outputs have following groups:

- - PWM 1 and 4 in group1
+ - PWM 1 and 2 in group1
- - PWM 2 and 3 in group2
+ - PWM 3 and 4 in group2
+ - PWM 5 in group3
+ - PWM 6 and 7 in group4

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need